carpentries/carpentries.org-archive/_posts/2020/05/2020-15-29-south-africa-online-workshop.md

 <p style="padding-left: 50px"><i>"It would be great to have time to try some of the techniques in exercises as we went along" <br> "I would have liked a few 1 minute pauses to try and test out ideas"</i></p>
 - **Make use of [cloud instances](https://carpentries.org/blog/2020/04/scaffolds/) for installation issues**<br><br>
 - Always have a **"back-up" instructor** just incase something goes wrong (Murphy!)<br><br>
-- SADiLaR are looking into ways how we can **support learners within South Africa with limited access** to internet attend online Carpentry workshops!<br><br>
+- SADiLaR is looking into ways how we can **support learners within South Africa with limited access** to internet attend online Carpentry workshops!<br><br>

 >"*Overall this is the best workshop I have been to in a long time and 100% the best online workshop ever*."